Funded by

 the European Union

 EuCARE is a member of the Cohort Coordination Board (CCB).
 The CCB groups the existing COVID-19 cohort projects.
 The purpose is to establish a structured collaboration among cohort-based research projects and other relevant initiatives.
-It has been set up after the meeting organised on 2.2.2022 by the European Commission and its main objectives are to:
+It has been set up after the meeting organised on 2.2.2022 by the European Commission.

 • Provide an update on the status of ongoing cohort studies, including early results and final outcomes;